 There are a number of cases where you may need to duplicate a page or post in WordPress.
 You may want to create a new post using a similar format, or you may want to make changes to a page without editing the live version.

-You could just copy and paste your content to a new draft, but this would not include the featured image, SEO settings, categories, tags, or other metadata associated with the post.
+You could just copy and paste your content to a new draft, but this would not include the A featured image, also known as a post thumbnail, is an image that represents the contents of a WordPress post...
+More, SEO settings, In WordPress, categories are a fundamental taxonomy used to group and organize posts based on their topics or ...
+More, In WordPress, tags are a taxonomy used to classify and organize posts.
+They are similar to categories, but unl...
+More, or other metadata associated with the post.

 In this tutorial, you’ll see how to create an exact copy, metadata included, with a single click.